Skip to navigation Skip to content

 Standard withholdings for CCS

-Customer requesting a different withholding amount
+Customer requesting a different ongoing withholding amount

-CCS withholdings are applied to reduce the likelihood of an overpayment at the end of the financial year.
-Through the year if a customer updates their income estimate that results in a reduced CCS rate it is important to also check if the customer would like to increase their withholding rate.
+CCS ongoing withholdings are applied to reduce the likelihood of an overpayment at the end of the financial year.
+Through the year if a customer updates their income estimate that results in a reduced CCS rate it is important to also check if the customer would like to increase their ongoing withholding rate.

 The customer can either request:

-• A withholding rate increase from 5-100%
+• an ongoing withholding rate increase from 5-100%

-• A withholding rate decrease to 0%
+• an ongoing withholding rate decrease to 0%

 Reasons for lower percentage request

-Reasons for requesting a lower withholding percentage:
+Reasons for requesting a lower ongoing withholding percentage:

 • Low risk of debt at reconciliation